 Cohort Analysis: A Must for Forecasts and Trends

-Fortunately, there is a solution to those pitfalls – cohort analysis of customer data.
+Fortunately, there is a solution to those pitfalls – cohort analysis of customer analytics.
 Tech-based products rarely experience bugs or crashes uniformly across its entire user base, you need to be able to understand which applications, versions and user groups are experiencing problems that could impact your bottom line.
 Similarly, cohort analysis offers insight into which product versions are more or less popular among users.
 If you split up your customers according to versions 1.0, 1.1, 1.2 and so on, for example, you might find out that different versions have wildly different rates of user engagement and retention.
-Instead of addressing every potential problem in your next update, you can focus on the fixes and upgrades that will lead to greater adoption, greater retention, increase virality and, ultimately, more profits.
+Instead of addressing every potential problem in your next update, you can focus on the fixes and upgrades that will lead to greater adoption, greater retention, increase virility and, ultimately, more profits.

 This level of efficiency is especially important for updating mobile applications, which aren’t well suited to AB testing in a production environment.
 With web applications, companies have the ability to simultaneously test multiple product versions in the production environment.
 With mobile, however, developers have to contend with the rules and approval process of iTunes and Google Play, which only allow the release of one well-vetted version at a time.

 Lastly, cohort analysis is critical for effective marketing.
 What do your customer acquisition metrics tell you about cost by channel?
 How long do mobile users keep your apps installed after they’ve downloaded them, and are retention rates different among iOS and Android users?
 Which marketing channel is producing the longest lifetime, highest ARPU customers?
-These are the critical questions your marketing team needs to answer, but to get the necessary data, your finance team needs to do some extra digging.
+These are the critical questions your marketing team needs to answer, but to get the necessary customer analytics, your finance team needs to do some extra digging.
 In fact, tracking even basic metrics – such as revenue per user – often requires your finance personnel to look beyond their ledgers.

 Roadblocks to Timely Insights

 Why do these responsibilities fall to the finance team?
 For most companies, the answer is related to a couple of common roadblocks that prevent other departments from getting the information they need.
 The first of these roadblocks is a lack of resources – a common issue with tech start-ups and other high growth companies.
-Many firms lack a dedicated BI or data warehouse team, and the finance department has to pick up the slack, gathering data from application servers, inventory databases and other disparate sources.
+Many firms lack a dedicated BI or data warehouse team, and the finance department has to pick up the slack, gathering customer analytics from application servers, inventory databases and other disparate sources.